Groups of order $p^3$ are mixed Tate

-\begin{theorem} Let $X$ be a smooth quotient stack and let $E$ be a $G_m$-bundle over $X$.
+\begin{theorem} Let $X$ be a smooth quotient stack and let $E$ be a $\mathbb{G}_m$-bundle over $X$.
 Then $M(X)$ is mixed Tate if and only if $M(E)$ is mixed Tate. \end{theorem}

-Totaro has shown in \cite{to} that, for a finite group $G$, $M^c(BG)$ is mixed Tate if and only if $M^c(GL(n)/G)$ is mixed Tate, for a faithful representation $G\rightarrow GL(n)$.
-One knows that the category of geometric Tate motives $DMT_{gm}=DMT\cap DM_{gm}$ is closed under taking duals, as mentioned above.
-Recall that for any geometric motive $X\in \text{DM}_{\text{gm}}(k; R)$, the map $X\rightarrow X^{**}$ is an isomorphism \cite[Lemma 5.5]{to}.
-As $GL(n)/G$ is a smooth scheme, and for any smooth scheme $S$ one has $M(S)^*\cong M^c(S)(-\dim(S))[-2\dim(S)],$ we see that it is enough to prove that $M(BG)$ is mixed Tate if and only if $M(GL(n)/G)$ is mixed Tate, for a faithful representation $G\rightarrow GL(n)$.
-The strategy it to show the more general result, that for $X$ a quotient stack and $E$ a principal $GL(n)$ bundle over $X$, $M(X)$ is mixed Tate if and only if $M(E)$ is mixed Tate.
-The next lemma, inspired by Lemma 7.13 from \cite{to}, shows that it is enough to prove Theorem $5.2$.
+Totaro has shown in \cite[Corollary 8.13]{to} that for a finite group $G$, $M^c(BG)$ is mixed Tate if and only if $M^c(GL(n)/G)$ is mixed Tate for a faithful representation $G\rightarrow GL(n)$.
+One knows that the category of geometric Tate motives $\text{DMT}_{\text{gm}}(k; R)$ is closed under taking duals, as mentioned above.
+Recall that for any geometric motive $X\in \text{DM}_{\text{gm}}(k; R)$, the map $X\xrightarrow{\sim} X^{**}$ is an isomorphism \cite[Lemma 5.5]{to}.
+As $GL(n)/G$ is a smooth scheme, and for any smooth scheme $S$ one has we see that it is enough to prove that $M(BG)$ is mixed Tate if and only if $M(GL(n)/G)$ is mixed Tate for a faithful representation $G\rightarrow GL(n)$.
+The strategy is to show the more general result, that for $X$ a quotient stack and $E$ a principal $GL(n)$-bundle over $X$, $M(X)$ is mixed Tate if and only if $M(E)$ is mixed Tate.
+The next Proposition, inspired by \cite[Lemma 7.13]{to}, shows that Theorem \ref{thm5} follows from Theorem \ref{thm6}.

-\begin{lemma} Assume that for any smooth quotient stack $X$ and any principal $G_m$-bundle $F$ over $X$, $M(X)\in DMT$ if and only if $M(F)\in DMT$.
-Then, for any smooth quotient stack $X$ and any principal $GL(n)$-bundle $E$ over $X$, $M(X)\in DMT$ if and only if $M(E)\in DMT$. \end{lemma}
+\begin{lemma} Assume that for any smooth quotient stack $X$ and any principal $\mathbb{G}_m$-bundle $F$ over $X$, $M(X)\in \text{DMT}(k; R)$ if and only if $M(F)\in \text{DMT}(k; R)$.
+Then, for any smooth quotient stack $X$ and any principal $GL(n)$-bundle $E$ over $X$, $M(X)\in \text{DMT}(k; R)$ if and only if $M(E)\in \text{DMT}(k; R)$. \end{lemma}

-\begin{proof} Denote by $B$ the subgroup of upper triangular matrices in $GL(n)$; then $E/B$ is an iterated projective bundle over $X$.
+\begin{proof} Denote by $B$ the subgroup of upper triangular matrices in $GL(n)$.
+Then $E/B$ is an iterated projective bundle over $X$.
 Recall that $GL(n)$-bundles are Zariski locally trivial.
 We obtain the following Leray-Hirsch decomposition for motives where $a_j$ are the dimensions of the $n!$ Bruhat cells of the flag manifold $GL(n)/B$, see also \cite[Proof of Lemma 7.13]{to}.

-Now, because $DMT$ is closed under arbitrary direct sums, $M(X)\in DMT$ implies $M(E/B)\in DMT$.
-Conversely, $DMT$ is thick \cite[Discussion after Lemma 5.4]{to}, so $M(E/B)\in DMT$ implies $M(X)\in DMT$.
+Now, because $\text{DMT}(k; R)$ is closed under arbitrary direct sums, $M(X)\in \text{DMT}(k; R)$ implies $M(E/B)\in \text{DMT}(k; R)$.
+Conversely, $\text{DMT}(k; R)$ is thick \cite[Discussion after Lemma 5.4]{to}, so $M(E/B)\in \text{DMT}(k; R)$ implies $M(X)\in \text{DMT}(k; R)$.